 If you live or work in Lakewood, we encourage you to participate in the Save the ’Zone initiative to reduce drive-alone trips and ground level ozone.
 Through an engaging series of programs and events, Bicycle Colorado will reach a large number of Lakewood residents and employees to make a meaningful impact on travel behaviors and air quality.
 Our goal is to see 250 daily drive-alone trips shifted to walking, biking, carpool or transit.
 Assuming a trip distance of 2 miles, this could result in a reduction of 500 miles driven and over 400 lbs of CO2 emissions each day.

-Monthly emails: Participants will receive monthly emails with a brief survey, updates about Save the ’Zone’s impact, shout outs to active and public transportation “champions” and tips and resources to help you be successful in your pledge.
+Monthly emails: Participants will receive monthly emails with updates about Save the ’Zone’s programs and impact, relevant articles on sustainable mobility, shout outs to active and public transportation “champions” and tips and resources to help you be successful in your pledge.

 Mobility workshops: Attend a workshop to gain bike commuting, maintenance or route-finding skills or learn more about how to navigate the bus and light rail.

-Group bike rides: Join us for bike rides around Lakewood with the support of local bike groups and shops.
-These will be a great opportunity to practice commuting and navigation skills as well as explore your community!
+Group bike rides: Join us for bike rides around Lakewood as an opportunity to practice commuting and navigation skills as well as explore your community!

-Community events: Visit us and learn more about Save the ’Zone when we table at Lakewood community events such as Earth Day, Bike to Work Day and more!
+Community events: Visit us to grab resources and learn more about Save the ’Zone when we table at Lakewood community events such as Earth Day, Bike to Work Day and more!

-Workplace programs: Selected employers will welcome Bicycle Colorado to host mobility workshops, group bike rides and month-long challenges to educate and motivate employees.
+Workplace programs: Selected employers will welcome Bicycle Colorado to host education and rides to motivate employees to shift their commute.

 Stay up to do date with Save the ‘Zone and related happenings in Lakewood.